 Dr. Abuhamad is a physician-scientist-educator who is recognized internationally for his expertise and leadership in maternal-fetal medicine, ultrasound, prenatal diagnosis, global outreach and patient safety.

 Dr. Abuhamad came to EVMS in 1992.
-Currently, he is the Mason C. Andrews Chair in Obstetrics and Gynecology, Professor and Chair of Obstetrics and Gynecology.
+Currently, he is the Mason C. Andrews Chair in Obstetrics and Gynecology and Professor of Obstetrics and Gynecology.
+He previously served as department chair.

 Dr. Abuhamad is a pioneer in ultrasound development and education.
 His innovations in ultrasound have enhanced fetal diagnosis, and one of his books, a free-access e-book, "Ultrasound in Obstetrics and Gynecology: A Practical Approach," has been downloaded more than 70,000 times and translated into nine languages.